-From Japan's snow-capped mountains to the wild jungles of Malaysia; from India's hot curries to China's juicy dumplings; from the temples of Angkor to the skyscrapers of Singapore...
-Asia has captivated Aussie travellers for years, and this doesn't look like it's going to change any time soon!
+Asia has captivated Aussie travellers for years.
+From Japan's snow-capped mountains to the wild jungles of Malaysia; from India's hot curries to China's juicy dumplings; and from the temples of Angkor to the skyscrapers of Singapore.

-If you are heading to the ever-popular Bali, you will have no problems finding an ATM or using your Visa or Mastercard debit or credit cards.
-But, if you go to any of the more remote places in Indonesia, like the Maluku Islands or Papua, your cards will be virtually useless.
+If you’re heading to the ever-popular Bali, you’ll have no problems finding an ATM or using your Visa, Mastercard debit or credit cards.
+But, if you go to any of the more remote places in Indonesia, like the Maluku Islands or Papua, your cards won’t be worth much.

-ATM fraud and card skimming are fairly common in Thailand, so you should take care to monitor your statements, make sure you don't share your PIN, cover your hand while entering your PIN at the ATM and keep your card in a safe place at all times.
+ATM fraud and card skimming are fairly common in Thailand, so monitor your statements, don't share your PIN, cover your hand while entering your PIN and keep your card safe place at all times.

-In large cities and towns in China, like Beijing, Shanghai, Guangzhou and Shenzhen, you will find that ATMs are widely available and easy to find.
-But, in smaller cities you may find using your foreign cards at an ATM or for payments a bit more difficult.
+In large cities and towns in China, like Beijing, Shanghai, Guangzhou and Shenzhen, you’ll find that ATMs are widely available and easy to find.
+But in smaller cities, you may find using your foreign cards at an ATM or for making payments a bit more difficult.

-But, no matter where you do happen to find an ATM to use in China, you will typically find that it is a complicated process:
+And no matter where you happen to find an ATM to use in China, you’ll typically find it’s a complicated process.
+Some popular troubles include:

-As you can see, for first-timers to China, withdrawing money can be a little complicated.
-It can also be expensive, with relatively high fees charged by the local ATM operators for foreign card withdrawals.
-Withdrawal limits can range from 2,500 to 3,000 Yuan Renminbi (RMB) per day (AUD$500 to AUD$600*), but it varies by bank.
+Withdrawing money can also be a bit expensive, with relatively high fees charged by the local ATM operators for foreign card withdrawals.
+And withdrawal limits can range from 2,500 to 3,000 Yuan Renminbi (RMB) per day (AUD$500 to AUD$600*), but it varies by bank.

 The main foreign-friendly ATMs belong to the Bank of China, Merchant's Bank and ICBC, as these are usually easy to find and offer instructions in English.